October 2004 -- so it's time for another visit to Devon and Cornwall

 ones carved out across the bottom.
 Still no poets, so far.

-Gloucester, as elsewhere, many of these dead guys live in much nicer habitations
+Gloucester, as elsewhere, many of these dead people live in much nicer habitations

 than I ever have, and I'm not even dead yet.